Finding the Right CBD Dosage for the Best Results

 When you reach for an over-the-counter pain reliever, it’s easy to determine how much you should take.
 The instructions and dosage information are clearly stated on the product label.
 Since you are used to getting precise dosage recommendations about products that affect your health and well-being, it’s understandable that you are looking for the same kind of clarity about the amount of CBD you should take.

 You may have figured out that determining how much CBD you should take is quite different than what you are used to.
 While determining your ideal dosage will require a bit of experimentation, you will eventually find the right dose of CBD to suit your needs.

 The answer to this important question is both simple and complex.
 The correct amount of CBD for you depends on your needs, the type of product you take, and the way your body responds to CBD.

-Hemp CBD is not a medication; it mimics the messengers and influences the receptors of your endocannabinoid system.
+Hemp-derived CBD is not a medication.
+It mimics the messengers and influences the receptors of your endocannabinoid system.
 When your body needs more messengers than it produces, CBD helps keep the vital regulatory system functioning at optimal levels.